xqi1337/viu/README.md

 You can run the background worker as a systemd service for persistence.

-1. Create a service file at `~/.config/systemd/user/fastanime-worker.service`:
+1. Create a service file at `~/.config/systemd/user/viu-worker.service`:
     ```ini
     [Unit]
-    Description=FastAnime Background Worker
+    Description=Viu Background Worker
     After=network-online.target

     [Service]
     Type=simple
-    ExecStart=/path/to/your/fastanime worker --log
+    ExecStart=/path/to/your/viu worker --log
     Restart=always
     RestartSec=30

     [Install]
     WantedBy=default.target
     ```
-    *Replace `/path/to/your/fastanime` with the output of `which fastanime`.*
+    *Replace `/path/to/your/viu` with the output of `which viu`.*

 2. Enable and start the service:
     ```bash
     systemctl --user daemon-reload
-    systemctl --user enable --now fastanime-worker.service
+    systemctl --user enable --now viu-worker.service
     ```

 ## Contributing